 Decide what’s most important to see.
 Is it store windows?
 The Rockefeller Tree?
 Santa at Macy’s?
-All of those are located close to each other and you can probably see all in one day, especially if you download the Macy’s app and get an express pass to Santa (you skip Santaland if you see him this way).
+All of those are located close to each other and you can probably see all in one day.
+New this year – Santa is by reservation only!
+Make sure you check this website and make your reservation so as not to have disappointed kids!
 But as mentioned – THE CROWDS.
 Be sure to keep expectations low in case it takes too long or is just too cold to get anywhere.
 Consider visiting on a weekday.
 The rush hour traffic/congestion might be worse, but the visiting crowds will be better!

 10 Things to Do with Kids in New York City during Christmas

-New for 2016, visit the Paley Center for Media (25 West 52 Street)’s “It’s Holiday Time in Paleyland.”
+Visit the Paley Center for Media (25 West 52 Street)’s “It’s Holiday Time in Paleyland.”
 Free hot cocoa, visits with Santa, Holiday Classics to view, it’s a must see FREE event.
-Our Jersey Family Fun writer Kimberly got to visit on opening night!
+Our Jersey Family Fun writer got to visit on opening night last year!

 The New York City department store windows are magical.
 They start unveiling as early as November 10th!
 The old standbys are Macy’s Herald Square, Lord and Taylor on 5th at 38th Street, and Saks on 5th and 49th Street.
 Tiffany’s on 5th, Bergdof Goodman at 5th and 57th Street and Bloomingdale’s at 60th and Lexington Avenue also put on a show in past years.
 The windows are a distinctly New York thing, where you can be transported to old time NYC, create your own Peanuts character, or look at the highest of high fashion.

 Maybe your travel plans bring you into Grand Central Terminal?
 While you’re there, check out the New York Transit Museum’s Holiday Train Show.